June 27, 2023

 Factors Affecting Lean Muscle Growth

 Genetics: Genetics plays a substantial role in determining a person's natural muscle-building potential.
-Aspects such as muscle fiber type, hormone levels, and metabolism can impact how quickly and easily one can build lean muscle.
+Aspects such as muscle fiber type, hormone levels, and metabolism can impact how quickly and easily one can muscle.
 (1)

 Age: With age, hormonal changes, decreased muscle protein synthesis, and a slower metabolism can make building and maintaining lean muscle more challenging.
 (2) However, resistance training and proper nutrition can help counteract these effects and promote healthy aging.